dotnet/csharplang/proposals/low-level-struct-improvements.md

 ## Changes in unsafe context

-Pointer types are extended to allow managed types as referent type, but only in local declarations and casts.
+Pointer types are extended to allow managed types as referent type, but only in casts.
 Such pointer types are written as a managed type followed by a `*` token.
 They produce a warning.
 The address-of operator is relaxed to accept a variable with a managed type as its operand.